 Once you have concluded that a global strategy is the next step for your business, you’ll need a content management system (CMS) that can support your content in multiple languages.

 - WordPress is by far the most widely-used CMS, with 35% of all websites out there based on it.
-It is available in over 120 languages.

 - Joomla is a free, open-source CMS used to publish content on the web.
 It supports 75 languages currently.

 - Contentful is a coming-of-age technology, a backend-only, ‘headless’ CMS, built as a content repository.

 Depending on the type of content you have, the platforms you’re using, and what languages you’re wanting to start localizing in, these options can be a good start.
 You’ll also need to answer these five questions before moving on to product localization.

 How can you save time and money while expanding globally?